TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Introduction/Index.rst

   which are used for rendering the various content objects (one class per object type, plus a number of base and utility classes).

-Extbase
+`Extbase`:pn:
-  Extbase is an MVC framework, with the "View" part being actually the system extension "fluid".
+  `Extbase`:pn: is an MVC framework, with the "View" part being actually the system extension "fluid".
-  Not all of the TYPO3 CMS backend is written in Extbase, but some modules are.
+  Not all of the`TYPO3 CMS`:pn: backend is written in `Extbase`:pn:, but some modules are.

-Fluid
+`Fluid`:pn:
-  Fluid is a templating engine.
+  `Fluid`:pn: is a templating engine.
 It forms the "View" part of the MVC framework.
-  The templating engine itself is provided as "fluid standalone" which can be used in other frameworks or as a standalone templating engine.
+  The templating engine itself is provided as `Fluid`:pn:  standalone which can be used in other frameworks or as a standalone templating engine.
-  This system extension provides a number of classes and many View Helpers (in :file:`typo3/sysext/fluid/Classes/ViewHelpers`), which extend the basic templating features of standalone Fluid.
-Fluid can be used in conjunction with Extbase (where it is the default template engine), but also in non-extbase extensions.
+  This system extension provides a number of classes and many `ViewHelpers`:pn:
+  (in :file:`typo3/sysext/fluid/Classes/ViewHelpers`), which
+  extend the basic templating features of standalone `Fluid`:pn:. `Fluid`:pn: can be used in conjunction with `Extbase`:pn: (where it is the default template engine), but also in non-extbase extensions.

 install
-  This system extension is the package containing the TYPO3 CMS Install Tool.
+  This system extension is the package containing the`TYPO3 CMS`:pn: Install Tool.